Pilgrim Baptist Church

 The pastor alone recommends men for the office of deacon.
 The appointment process is as follows:

-Week 1-2: The pastor announces his recommendation from the pulpit.
-All church members are given a two-week period to speak with the recommended deacon and/or the pastor regarding this decision.
-Members who desire to be heard will have opportunity to share concerns or affirmations.
+The pastor announces his recommendation from the pulpit.
+All church members are given a two-week period to speak with the recommended deacon and/or the pastor.
+Members who desire to be heard have opportunity to share concerns or affirmations.

 Biblical Qualifications for Deacons